Canzine: Festival of Zines

 April Aliermo is a Filipino-Canadian musician, songwriter, entrepreneur and educator based out of Toronto.
 She plays bass and has co-written music and lyrics for Hooded Fang and Phèdre.
 She strives to build conscious communities while having the time of her life.

 Jacqueline Valencia is a Toronto-based writer.
 She is a senior literary editor at The Rusty Toque.
-Her debut collection There Is No Escape Out Of Time is out with Insomniac Press.
+She’ll be reading from her debut collection There Is No Escape Out Of Time is out with Insomniac Press.

 Soraya Roberts worked as an entertainment editor from 2005 to 2011 and is now a full- time writer.
 She has contributed long-form culture articles to Hazlitt, Harper’s, and the Los Angeles Review ofBooks, among other publications.
 She also appears in the anthology Secret Loves of Geek Girls (Bedside Press, 2015) and is currently working on a memoir about journalism.

-4:30pm – PANEL: POC GENRE FICTION: A deeper look at Broken Pencil’s Canzine cover story on the growing movement of people of colour making waves in sci-fi, horror and fantasy writing.
-(Panelists TBA)
+A deeper look at Broken Pencil’s Canzine cover story on the growing movement of BIPOC (black, Indigenous and people of colour) writers making waves in sci-fi, horror and fantasy writing.
+With Whitney French and Cherie Dimaline, hosted by Al Donato!

 The Canzine Festival of Zines and Underground Culture was first held in Toronto in 1995.
 Since its inception, Canzine events in Toronto, Vancouver and Halifax have displayed thousands of zines and small press works and hosted hundreds of writers and performers.
 Canzine is organized by Broken Pencil: The Magazine of Zine Culture and the Independent Arts.